Corcept Therapeutics Incorporated research snapshot

 CORT AI Stock Forecast Scenarios

 The CORT AI stock forecast is a scenario framework, not a price promise.
-Using FY2025 diluted EPS of $0.82 as a normalized starting point, the audited three-year model returned an illustrative bullish value near $124.5, a base value near $54.0, and a bearish value near $10.1.
-The ranges below are wider because launch adoption, FDA review, clinical data, and biotech valuation multiples can change quickly.
+The market-implied forward earnings estimate was about $3.95 per share at the forward P/E of about 29x, and an audited three-year model using that base returned an illustrative bullish value near $437, a base value near $205, and a bearish value near $82.
+The ranges below are narrower and anchored to current analyst targets because launch adoption, the December PDUFA, clinical data, and biotech multiples can change quickly.

 Bullish case